yugabyte/yugabyte-db/doc/orafce_documentation/Orafce_Documentation_05.md

 **General rules**

  - NVL returns a substitute value when the specified value is NULL.
 When *expr1* is NULL, *expr2* is returned.
 When *expr1* is not NULL, *expr1* is returned.
  - Specify the same data types for *expr1* and *expr2*.
 However, if a constant is specified in *expr2*, and the data type can also be converted by *expr1*, different data types can be specified.
 When this happens, the conversion by *expr2* is done to suit the data type in *expr1*, so the value of *expr2* returned when *expr1* is a NULL value will be the value converted in the data type of *expr1*.
+This is not necessary for types (numeric, int) and (bigint, int).

 **Example**